GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E03_MythTrack.md

-# Track 1: Peper bacon for breakfast?
+# Track 1: Pepper bacon for breakfast?

 Breakfast in America....